top of page

 -Take your time.
 A lot of the mistakes I see during tests are simply the result of people rushing into things without thinking about what they're doing.
 If you take an extra 10 minutes to finish the test, that's fine.
 Watch the details.

 General advice: Think like an instructor, and think like an examiner.
 You're supposed to be teaching this stuff.
 How would you present this material to someone who has never seen it before?
 If you were sitting in my seat, what information would you want to see in order to be sure that the applicant knows their stuff?
-Take the time to actually read the PTS and think about it from the CFI perspective.
+Take the time to actually read the ACS and think about it from the CFI perspective.

 Fundamentals of Instruction: Lots of people run into problems here.
 I think what happens is that people are just barely comfortable with the material themselves and they forget that they're supposed to have instructional proficiency of all these items.
 In other words, you're supposed to be fully comfortable teaching someone else all about the FOI.
-What I would suggest doing is getting familiar and comfortable with the information directly out of the PTS, and using that as a framework to build your discussion around.
+What I would suggest doing is getting familiar and comfortable with the information directly out of the ACS, and using that as a framework to build your discussion around.
 That's essentially what I'm looking at when I listen to you talk about the material.
 For example, if we look at AO I, Task E (which is a required task, hint hint), what I would hope a CFI applicant would do is be comfortable listing off the Instructor Responsibilities quickly, maybe using a whiteboard or scratch paper, and then expand upon each item.
 For example, that might look something like

 "What are the responsibilities of an Aviation Instructor?"